American Woodmark (AMWD)

 On the plus side, American Woodmark’s operating margin rose by 1.6 percentage points over the last five years.

-This quarter, American Woodmark generated an operating profit margin of 7.4%, down 1.1 percentage points year on year.
-Since American Woodmark’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.
+This quarter, American Woodmark generated an operating margin profit margin of 3.1%, down 6.3 percentage points year on year.
+Since American Woodmark’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share